-- Register in person Bring your registration form to Registration & Records. - If you're on academic alert or probation, you must have your form approved by an advisor in Career and Academic Planning Services before you register. - If you plan to take more than 18 credits during the semester, you will need a signature from Career and Academic Planning Services.
+Register in person

+Bring your registration form to Registration & Records.

+- If you're on academic alert or probation, you must have your enrollment approved by your academic advisor before you register. - If you plan to take more than 18 credits during the semester, you will need your advisor's signature.